Anishachhotray/20-days-20-JavaScript-projects/README.md

 ### Day 3 - Digital Clock

 A real-time digital clock that displays the current hour, minute, and second using JavaScript Date objects and intervals.

+### Day 4 - BMI Calculator

+A Body Mass Index (BMI) Calculator that takes weight and height as input and determines the user's BMI category.